Dementia: Risk factors

-An influential review increased the number of associated risk factors for dementia from nine to twelve in 2020.
-The three newly added risks are over-indulgence in alcohol, traumatic brain injury, and air pollution.
-The other nine risk factors are: lower levels of education, high blood pressure, hearing loss, smoking, obesity, depression, inactivity, diabetes, and low social contact.
-Many of these identified risk factors including, the lower level of education, smoking, physical inactivity and diabetes, are modifiable.
-Several of the group are known vascular risk factors that may be able to be reduced or eliminated.
+Risk factors for dementia include high blood pressure, high levels of LDL cholesterol, vision loss, hearing loss, smoking, obesity, depression, inactivity, diabetes, lower levels of education and low social contact.
+Over-indulgence in alcohol, lack of sleep, anemia, traumatic brain injury, and air pollution can also increase the chance of developing dementia.
+Many of these risk factors, including the lower level of education, smoking, physical inactivity and diabetes, are modifiable.
+Several of the group are known as vascular risk factors that may be possible to be reduced or eliminated.
 Managing these risk factors can reduce the risk of dementia in individuals in their late midlife or older age.
 A reduction in a number of these risk factors can give a positive outcome.
 The decreased risk achieved by adopting a healthy lifestyle is seen even in those with a high genetic risk.

-In addition to the above risk factors, meta-analyses indicate that there is robust evidence that other psychological traits, including personality (high neuroticism, and low conscientiousness), low purpose in life, and high loneliness, are risk factors for Alzheimer's disease and related dementias.
-For example, based on the English Longitudinal Study of Ageing (ELSA), research found that loneliness in older people increased the risk of dementia by one-third.
-Not having a partner (being single, divorced, or widowed) doubled the risk of dementia.
-However, having two or three closer relationships reduced the risk by three-fifths.
+In addition to the above risk factors, other psychological features, including certain personality traits (high neuroticism, and low conscientiousness), low purpose in life, and high loneliness, are risk factors for Alzheimer's disease and related dementias.
+For example, based on the English Longitudinal Study of Ageing (ELSA), research found that loneliness in older people can increase the risk of dementia by one-third.
+Not having a partner (being single, divorced, or widowed) can double the risk of dementia.
+However, having two or three closer relationships might reduce the risk by three-fifths.